Mineral del Monte: Little Cornwall

 In October 2009 the town of Real del Monte (twinned with Redruth, Cornwall) held the first International Pasty Festival (Festival Internacional del Paste).
 Organised by the Municipality of Real del Monte, the paste producers and the Cornish Mexican Cultural Society Chapter Mexico, the Festival was a great success drawing an estimated 8,000 visitors to the town for the three-day event.
 A coach of visitors travelled from Cuernavaca, some four hours away, and another from Mexico City.
 The Festival was opened by the President Municipal of Real del Monte, Ing.
 Omar Mariano Skewes.
 During the opening speeches it was stated that "Cornish people rebuilt our shattered mining industry giving us work and now again, when we have lost that industry, the Cornish have given us pastes and a new source of income."

-As is usual on festival days in this town, the programme commenced with a visit to the Cornish Cemetery and a guided tour by Bridget Galsworthy of the British Society, followed by wreath-laying at the Miner´s Monument.
+As is usual on festival days in this town, the programme commenced with a visit to the Cornish Cemetery and a guided tour by Bridget Galsworthy of the British Society, followed by wreath-laying at the Miner's Monument.
 The main street was transformed with a long line of tented stands where 'pastes' of all descriptions were produced and a large stage next to the Miners' Memorial provided dance and other entertainments throughout the Festival.

 Notable people

-At the end of the 19th century, the engineer Andrés Aldasoro worked in the Las dos Estrellas mine.
+At the end of the 19th century, the engineer Andrés Aldasoro worked in the Las Dos Estrellas Mine.
 Two of his sons, Juan Pablo Aldasoro and Eduardo Aldasoro Suárez, were born in Mineral del Monte.
 As adults, they became pioneers in aviation, and both became members of the Early Birds of Aviation.
 Alfred C. Crowle was the Cornish born miner who emigrated to Mexico and in 1935 became manager to the national Mexican football team.

 John Edgar Benjamin Vial was a Cornish-Mexican who fought in the British Imperial Forces during World War I. He died in the Battle of Somme.
 For his service he received the British War Medal and the Victory Medal.
 There is a monument in his honor at the Panteon Inglés.

 Demographics

 According to the 2020 census by INEGI, the town had a population of 11,149 which accounted for 77.83% of the municipality's inhabitants.
 There were 5255 men and 5894 women: a ratio of 89.16 men per 100 women.
 There were 2499 privately owned homes.

-In terms of language and ethnicity; only 38 spoke a indigenous language (0.34%).
-1.17% (130 people) were afro-mexican.
-Catholicism was by far the most common religion with 9579 declarations (85.91%), but 813 were protestant (7.29%; possibly Cornish methodist) and 15 declared other religions.
+In terms of language and ethnicity; only 38 spoke an indigenous language (0.34%).
+1.17% (130 people) were afro-Mexican.
+Catholicism was by far the most common religion with 9579 declarations (85.91%), but 813 were Protestant (7.29%; possibly Cornish Methodist) and 15 declared other religions.
 730 declared no religion.